RoboDevelopX/Fingerprint-Attendance/README.md

 # fingerprint-attendance
 Arduino &amp; Biometric (Fingerprint) based attendance system with desktop client.
-(A final year CS project made at GAC-CBE)

-This was one of my projects that i made for my friend's final year CS project back in my college days.

 I used Arduino Mega, Adafruit Fingerprint Sensor & 240x320 TFT Display to create the device that records the attendance.
 And wrote a desktop client that writes students and staffs details to the device.
 It can also reads the attendance data from device, consolidate it and shows/prints the report.